OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

 QSINIT.LDI zip archive.
 It support a subset of batch file syntax and define internal init process execution sequence.

-   Another (more easy) way is a creating of file qssetup.cmd in the root of boot disk - it will be called by start.cmd just before showing menu.
+   Another (more easy) way is a creating of QSSETUP.CMD file in the root of boot disk - it will be called by start.cmd just before showing menu.

    OS/2 boot process performed at the same way, as with IBM or OS/4 OS2LDR,